kyma-incubator/compass/README.md

 Compass by design does not participate in direct communication between Applications and Runtimes.
 It only sets up the connection.
 In case the cluster with Compass is down, the Applications and Runtimes cooperation still works.

-For more information about the Compass architecture and technical details, read the project [documentation](./docs).
+For more information about the Compass architecture, technical details, and components, read the project [documentation](./docs).

 ## Prerequisites